 Maximum practice time in the swimming lesson is essential for faster acquisition of swimming skills.
-Great swimming teachers are always looking for ways to ensure that maximum practice time is achieved during swimming lessons.
+Great swimming teachers always look for ways to ensure that maximum practice time is achievable during swimming lessons.
 As a swimming teacher how can you best achieve maximum practice time in your classes?

 Tip #1 Group children by ability

-To ensure maximum practice time teachers must ensure children are grouped homogenously by ability level.
+To ensure maximum practice time, teachers must ensure children are in a group according to their ability level.
 An easy way to group children together is breaking them into swimmers who need to learn to float, learn propulsive skills and need to perfect breathing skills.

-Swimming teachers need to work closely with the administration staff to get the best class fit.
-But remember, this must be done professionally.
-No child or parent should be made to feel uncomfortable if they are in the wrong group.
+Swimming teachers can work closely with the administration staff to get the best class fit.
+But remember, this should be on a professional level.
+No child or parent should feel uncomfortable if they are in the wrong group.
 The best way to avoid this is to assess children before they commence the swimming program and progress children once they have achieved the class goals and objectives.

 Ensure you keep communicating with the administration staff.
 Do not tell the parents that their child needs to move up before a suitable class time is available.